 PE and Outdoor Learning

 On Tuesdays and Fridays, your child will need to wear their P.E. kits to school (black shorts, red polo top and black plimsolls).
-It is really important that all pieces of uniform, not just P.E. kits but school jumpers etc. too, are labelled clearly with your child's name.
-For your child's safety it is also highly important that long hair is tied back and that no earrings are worn on P.E. days.
+For your child's safety it is highly important that long hair is tied back and that no earrings are worn on P.E. days.
 If for any reason earrings cannot be removed, you will need to provide your child with tape or plasters that can cover them instead.
 A professional Sports Coach from Signature Sports teaches P.E. every Friday afternoon and there will be opportunities to attend their after-school sessions in some terms (details to follow).